Steve-Fenton/Katelyn/README.md

  - `-delay` If specified, the number of milliseconds to pause before each request

+ - `-searchExpression` If specified, a regular expression that fails a page if matched

 For example, with everything specified:

     Katelyn CrawlWith